RachidAlassir/po-translate/README.md

 ## What It Does

-The tool scans the specified codebase for PO files matching the derived language (e.g., "ar") and updates your provided PO file with the most likely translation.
+The tool scans the specified codebase for PO files matching the derived language (e.g., "fr") and updates your provided PO file with the most likely translation.
-If for example state == 'état' is found with 30% confidence and state == 'statut' is found with 70% confidence, the tool will select 'statut'.
+If for example state == 'statut' is found with 70% confidence and state == 'état' is found with 30% confidence, the tool will select 'statut'.